-- Concretely describe how equipment and facilities, including laboratory space, will be provided in a manner appropriate for a top world-level research center.
+- Concretely describe how equipment and facilities, including laboratory space, will be provided in a manner appropriate for a top worldlevel research center.
 Include your procedure and timing. - Concretely describe how the center will provide an environment in which researchers can work comfortably on their research by being exempted from duties other than research and related educational activities, and how they will be provided adequate staff support to handle paperwork and other administrative functions.
-Include your procedure and timing. - Concretely describe how the center will arrange for its researchers to participate in the education of graduate students.
+Include your procedure and timing. - Concretely describe how the center will arrange for its researchers to participate in the education of graduate students. - Concretely describe the plans by the host institution to provide a support system and to work toward improving the environment for achieving gender balance.